Blotch3D/Blotch3D/README.md

 help in this.
 There may also be a way to specify that an existing window be used as the 3D window, but it probably isn't portable and may not work in later MonoGame releases.

+All MonoGame features remain available in Blotch3D.
+For examples:

+-   The models encapsulated in a BlSprite (see the BlSprite.LODs field) is a list of MonoGame Model objects and/or triangle arrays (VertexPositionNormalTexture\[\]).

+-   The BlWindow3D class derives from the MonoGame "Game" class.

+-   The BlGraphicsDeviceManager class derives from MonoGame's "GraphicsDeviceManager" class.

 Most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.